smith210/portfolio/lab2/README.md

   * int [ ] randomArray(int num)

   * printArr(int[ ] array, int cur)

+     Method takes arguements of type int [] and type int.
+It then prints what is in _int [ ] array_:
+        > **398, 714, 103, 220, 993, 370, 409, 791, 860,** 616
+     _int cur_ is used so that _int [ ] array_ does not print a comma on the printed statement.
+        > 398, 714, 103, 220, 993, 370, 409, 791, 860, **616**

   * String display(int sortMethod)

-     Method takes an arguement of an integer, and returns type string.
+     Method takes an arguement of type integer, and returns type string.
 Based on what integer is passed through this method, _display_ will return one of the following Strings:
      * If the integer is **0**, it returns string **insertionSort**.
      * If the integer is **1**, it returns string **quickSort**.
      * All other integers will return **mergeSort**.